What Is water-baseD SCREEN printing?

 Regular cotton contains fibers of various lengths, giving it a rough or stiff feel.
 Combing is a process that removes the shorter fibers, leaving behind the longer, smoother strands.
 This results in a tee that's softer, lighter, and more durable than a regular T-shirt.
 They’re great for printed designs because the smooth surface provides a better canvas for printing.

 While pure cotton is comfy, it can wrinkle easily or even shrink if you don’t wash it properly.
 If you’re worried this might happen to your new favorite tee, blended fabrics are a solid option, too.
-A cotton/poly blend is a really good choice for everyday wear.
-The cotton keeps your tee comfy and breathable, while the poly adds durability and helps it resist wrinkles.
+A cotton/poly blend can be used but the water-based inks don’t bind to the polyester fibers, which will impact the final look of the print.
+A shirt with 90% cotton and 10% polyester creates a comfy and breathable shirt.

-We don’t recommend waterbase printing for 100% polyester fabric.
-The ink can’t sink into its smooth, non-absorbent fibers, so the design ends up fading or cracking pretty quickly.
+We don’t recommend waterbase printing on fabric with high polyester content.
+The ink can’t sink into its smooth, non-absorbent fibers.

-It’s simple to keep your waterbase-printed tees looking fresh and feeling fantastic, wash after wash.
+It’s simple to keep your water-based screen printed tees looking fresh and feeling fantastic, wash after wash.
 On laundry day, turn them inside out and wash them with cold water on a gentle cycle using a mild detergent.
 Avoid your dryer’s high settings---opt for low heat or air drying.

 Typical Printing Cost